|

 Finis Jhung’s Chamber Ballet U.S.A

-Mr. Soleau had the opportunity as a dancer in both modern and ballet companies to tour to over 30 countries while
+Mr. Soleau had the opportunity as a principal dancer with several companies to tour to over 30 countries while

-personally working with such notable choreographers as Alvin Ailey, John Butler, Toer van Schayk, Anthony Tudor,
+personally working with such notable choreographers as Alvin Ailey, John Butler, Toer van Schayk, Antony Tudor,

-Joyce Trisler, Gray Vereden and Norman Walker.
+Joyce Trisler, Gray Veredon and Norman Walker.
 Besides the companies mentioned above, his works can also be seen

 in the repertories of Ballet British Columbia, Richmond Ballet,